-are increased from \$10,000 to \$15,000.
 The salaries of the commissioners, secretary and counsel for the first district, which by the first bill were to have been paid by New York city, are now to be paid by the state.
-The salary of other employes in the first district are to be paid by the city as provided in the first bill.
-By the original bill all fees collected by the two commissions were to go to the state.
-By this bill all fees collected in the first district are to go to New York city.
-As to free transportation the bill is also added: "Nor shall anything in this act prevent the issuance of passenger transportation in exchange for advertising space in newspapers at full rates."

-so amended as to allow railroads to ex-

-change passes and the following is
+The sal- Summary of the Week's News ary of other employes in the first district are to be paid by the city as provided in the first bill.
+By the original bill all fees collected by the two comthis bill all fees collected in the first district are to go to New York city.
+As to free transportation the bill is so amended as to allow railroads to exchange passes and the following is also added: